This post was originally published on November 6, 2019, and updated most recently on September 14, 2020.

-The lack of managerial control can be a double-edged sword: unsupervised staff could lead to lower productivity and a lack of direction.
-To make this work, your employees need to be highly skilled, organized enough to manage their own time, and self-motivated enough to see the job through to completion.
+Unsupervised staff could lead to lower productivity and a lack of direction.
+To make this work, your employees need to be highly skilled, organized, and self-motivated enough to see the job through to completion.
 It’s also not the best choice for risky or deadline-critical projects where you might hear about problems until it’s too late.

 4. Visionary management style

 A visionary leader is an excellent communicator.
 This type of leadership really excels within the creative field.
-The visionary has a strong idea of what the company project, or employee should look like and what will be able to be accomplished.
-They are able to communicate this idea to their team in a way that inspires them to be equally as passionate and to carry the project out through to the very end.
+The visionary has a strong idea of what the company, project, or employee should look like and what they can accommplish.
+They are able to communicate this idea to their team in a strong way.
+They inspire the team to be equally as passionate in their work.

 Because all of the employees know what the goal is and take a personal interest in the project being done to the best of their abilities, the visionary manager is usually pretty hands-off.
 They have a strong trust in their team and just keep an eye on progress and a nudge here and there, leaving a large amount of autonomy for the individual.

-All of the employees are excited about the project and see it as an opportunity to make the project the best every time.
+The project excites your employees, so they will always want to do their best work.
 This allows the manager a lot of time to continue to work on strategy, keep an eye on the project, and always concentrate on how each project ladders up to the company’s brand and overall goals.